davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

        "cooc*"    "*coo'"
 ```

 Now we're really cooking!

+## Searching Nixpkgs
-Feel free to check out [nixpkgs search](https://search.nixos.org/packages)
-to find other packages you may want to install.
+Check out [nixpkgs search](https://search.nixos.org/packages) to find other packages you might want
+to install.

 ## Installing packages from Homebrew
-Nixpkgs is expansive, but some programs are only available from
+Nixpkgs is expansive, but some programs are still only available from
 [Homebrew](https://brew.sh/). `nix-darwin` provides what I think is the best interface for Homebrew
 formulae, casks, and even Mac App Store apps[^3].
 Let's add this right under
 `environment.systemPackages`: